mharthoorn/Console.Routing/README.md

 }
 ```

-### Help text
-If you use the default implementation, you get a help command.
-And a help flag, that can capture any route.
-With no other commands or parameters, the command list is printed to the output.
+# Help and Documentation
+By default ConsoleRouting provides a help command, that lists all the available visible commands.
 ```
   > tool help
   > tool -h
 ```
-, more detailed help is shown on the specific command
-if you provide it through either:
+More detailed help is shown on a specific command if you provide it through either:
 ```
   > tool help command
   > tool command -?
 ```

-There are two ways of providing the help, with information.
-One is through the [Help(text)] attribute, that can be provided with each command:
+To provide a one liner help text in the command list, use the [Help(text)] attribute:
 ```csharp
     [Command, Help("This greeting greets any provided name")] public void Greet(string name)